cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/resolver-policies.md

 ### Upstream logic

+When resolver policies match a query, Gateway tests your custom resolvers in the following order:

+  1. Publicly routable resolvers
-In traffic matched by a resolver policy, Gateway tests all publicly routable resolvers first, then any private resolvers.
-Private resolvers not behind a [virtual network](/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks/) take precedence.
-Gateway caches the fastest IP and automatically uses that for subsequent queries.
+  2. Private resolvers not behind a [virtual network](/cloudflare-one/connections/connect-networks/private-net/cloudflared/tunnel-virtual-networks/)
+  3. Private resolvers behind a virtual network

+Gateway will cache the fastest resolver and automatically use it for subsequent queries.

 ## Create a resolver policy